5 Things to Know About the macOS Big Sur 11.2.2 Update

 macOS Big Sur 11.2.2 Update: What’s New

-Apple’s point updates (x.x.x) typically bring bug fixes to the company’s Mac and that’s what macOS Big Sur 11.2.2 is focused on.
+Apple’s point updates (x.x.x) typically bring bug fixes to the company’s Mac line and that’s what you get from macOS Big Sur 11.2.2.
 Here’s what’s on board:

 Bug Fixes